National Coin Week 2015

 2015 National Coin Week’s theme is "Building Tomorrows: Inspiration and Innovation at World’s Fairs."
 These fairs celebrated achievements in science, architecture and social progress.
 These Coin Week activities will highlight the history of these great events and the 100th anniversary of the 1915 Panama–Pacific International Exposition in San Francisco.
 There, they celebrated the completion of the Panama Canal and the city’s rebirth from the 1906 earthquake.
 It also featured the first steam locomotive in the West, the first transcontinental phone call, an assembly plant that produced Ford cars and the Liberty Bell.

-This year, National Coin Week will run from April 20 to 26.
-Here are some ideas on how you and your class(es) can celebrate!
+This year, National Coin Week will run from April 19 to 25.
+Here are some ideas on how you and your students can celebrate!

 The Educators area offers hundreds of lesson plans covering all major subject areas.
 All are written by teachers and adhere to national standards, so you’re sure to find plans you can use, from kindergarten through high school.

 Take a look at these lesson plans based around this year’s theme and events at the 1915 Exposition.

 - Ben Franklin Half Dollar (Grades K – 7, half-dollar).
 Students will research Franklin’s contributions to American culture and technological progress through his quotes and inventions.
 They will also analyze research in order to design a coin honoring Ben Franklin’s contributions.